chrisvdm/rwsdk-notes-app-tutorial/README.md

 -	Context you own: ctx is shaped in middleware and readable in both routes and actions.
 -	Cloudflare-friendly: deploys like a Worker; D1 and Durable Objects integrate without ceremony.

+---

-#### Next Steps
+### Next Steps
 Now that you’ve added persistence with Durable Objects, try experimenting further.
-You can use the docs to guide you:
+You can use the [docs](https://docs.rwsdk.com/) to guide you:
-	1. Add authentication using the Passkey Addon.
+- Add authentication using the Passkey Addon.
-	2. Add realtime updates with Durable Objects + WebSockets so new notes broadcast instantly.
+- Add realtime updates with Durable Objects + WebSockets so new notes broadcast instantly.

-⸻
+---